Tasks and grading¶

 Here are some nice topics:

 The report is a written document adhering to normal academic writing standards.
-Think of it as similar to a lab report.
+Think of it similar to a lab report.
 In the report, you should explain your results and demonstrate your understanding of the chosen simulation and analysis methods.
 The report should

 be elaborate, 3-10 pages